 The FAA allows special issuance certification for diabetes mellitus controlled with oral medications.
 For special issuance consideration for diabetes mellitus on oral medications, you will need:

 The number of available medications to treat diabetes is increasing, and with that comes increasing limitations on which drug combinations the FAA allows.
-The following chart lists the most common medication combinations, the acceptability with other medications, and the required observation time after starting the medication:
+This chart indicates the acceptable combinations of medications.

 Generally, the FAA will grant six-year AASI authorizations with annual follow-up.
-Individual cases may require more frequent reevaluation, based upon individual history.
+Individual cases may require more frequent reevaluation, based upon case history.